 CPR on Infants

-The infants are usually fragile than the children and therefore you can carry out CPR in a careful way.
+Infants are usually fragile than children and therefore you can carry out CPR in a careful way.
 The guidelines are usually the same except the following.

 - See if the baby is unconscious- The first thing that you need to do is to check whether the baby is unconscious before carrying out the CPR.
 You should check the baby by touching them gently and not shaking them